python-poetry/poetry/README.md

 A list of patterns that will be included in the final package.

-You can explicitly specify to Poet that a set of globs should be ignored or included for the purposes of packaging.
+You can explicitly specify to Poetry that a set of globs should be ignored or included for the purposes of packaging.
 The globs specified in the exclude field identify a set of files that are not included when a package is built.

 If a VCS is being used for a package, the exclude field will be seeded with the VCS’ ignore settings (`.gitignore` for git for example).